 “It’s never one person that comes up with all the ideas,” says Rebecca Bateman.
 “It’s always a collective decision.
 We set a theme, something we do for every project, though more people get involved at Christmas.
 We look at the catwalk shows, what’s happening around town—and what people are talking about.”
 Even when a traditional theme is chosen, the team is encouraged to find ways of subverting expectations, as Father Christmas discovered last year.

-Second in store size only to Harrod’s, since 1909 Selfridges has been the flagship department store along London’s bustling Oxford Street.
-The merchandizing ideas that Harry Gordon Selfridge brought back with him from Chicago included the Christmas promotions that have made Selfridges an iconic part of the English Christmas.
+Second in-store size only to Harrod’s, since 1909 Selfridges has been the flagship department store along London’s bustling Oxford Street.
+The merchandising ideas that Harry Gordon Selfridge brought back with him from Chicago included the Christmas promotions that have made Selfridges an iconic part of the English Christmas.

 Bruno Barba chuckles.
 “We fancied him as a ‘naughty Santa’—a single man about town.”
 The finished windows depicted a neon-tinged Santa enjoying London’s great contemporary tourist sights, though the one everyone remembers is him travelling on the London Underground and getting his enormous belly stuck in some closing tube doors.